raidardotfun/raidar/README.md

 Python with matplotlib for data visualization, creating dynamic charts based on incoming data:
 - Data is fetched from blockchain explorers, APIs, or directly from Solana nodes.
 - The dashboard can be updated in real-time or on a schedule.

+## Features

+- **The Raidar**: Detects and predicts the potential of new memecoin launches by analyzing social media trends and on-chain narratives.
+- **RaidarAutoTrader**: Automates or suggests trades based on real-time market analysis.
+- **RaidarLLMNarrator**: Generates unique narratives to engage communities around memecoins.
+- **RaidarDashboard**: Visualizes trends, price, and volume of memecoins for better decision-making.

 ## Usage
 - Use `Raidar` to scan for promising new memecoins.